Most Common Flying Pests

 There are many types of bees, including certain types where they sting someone and die because they have barbed stingers.
 Bumblebees are pollinators and live in large families, and these type of bees can sting more than once because their stingers are smooth.
 Carpenter bees are solitary and feed off their young, can drill through wood, and can sting several times.
 Killer bees measure about half an inch in size, and their color is golden yellow with darker bands of brown.
 These bees tend to attack in larger numbers, which makes them life-threatening to people allergic to their sting.

 Flies contaminate food with more than 100 pathogens, salmonella, malaria, and tuberculosis.
 The house fly is the most common fly, and although they live for a small period of time, they multiply very rapidly.
-Fruit flies are very small disease vectors, and nuisance pests that thrive from decaying fruits.
+Fruit flies in the south are very small disease vectors, and nuisance pests that thrive from decaying fruits.